-3 Expectations:
+3. Expectations:

-3.1 What we expect of children:
+What we expect of children:

-- To be polite to all staff, children and visitors and to respect the authority of the adult in charge. - To listen to adults and each other and consider each other's feelings. - To walk about school quietly and calmly. - To try their best in everything they do. - To complete their work (including homework) - To be patient and wait their turn to talk to staff and each other. - To value each other's work. - To work and play co-operatively with each other. - To tell the truth, take responsibility for their behaviour and not make excuses. - To be able to say sorry when they have misbehaved or hurt someone and to understand that the word 'sorry' signals the need to change behaviour. - To care for the school environment and equipment and report any damage they see. - To feel responsible for creating a good impression of themselves and the school, both within and outside the school.
+- To be polite to all staff, children and visitors and to respect the authority of the adult in charge. - To listen to adults and each other and consider each other's feelings.
+0 - To walk about school guietly and calmly. - To try their best in everything they do. - To complete their work (including homework) 0 - To be patient and wait their turn to talk to staff and each other.
+0 - To value each other's work.
+0 - To work and play co-operatively with each other.
+0 - To tell the truth, take responsibility for their behaviour and not make excuses.
+0 - To be able to say sorry when they have misbehaved or hurt someone and to understand that the word 'sorry' signals the need to change behaviour. - To care for the school environment and equipment and report any damage they see. - To feel responsible for creating a good impression of themselves and the school, both within and outside the school.

-3.2 What children can expect from staff:
+What children can expect from staff:

-- To listen to them and to hear their point of view. - To be polite and address them in a reasonable tone of voice. - To value all aspects of their achievements. - To be fair and consistent when they have misbehaved and help them remember the School Rules. - To ensure their environment is safe. - To talk with them about things the go wrong, helping them understand why some things are wrong and why we have rules. - To create a positive environment in the classroom and playground. - To establish clear routines - To communicate expectations of behaviour in ways other than verbally - To be in charge and maintain order so everyone benefits from a positive environment. - To supervise the playground well. - To trust and care for all children equally. - To treat everyone as an individual and to take an interest in their lives. - To see each day as a fresh start and conclude each day positively.
+- To listen to them and to hear their point of view. - To be polite and address them in a reasonable tone of voice. - To value all aspects of their achievements. - To be fair and consistent when they have misbehaved and help them remember the School Rules. - To ensure their environment is safe. - To talk with them about things when they go wrong, helping them understand why some things are wrong and why we have rules. - To create a positive environment in the classroom and playground. - To establish clear routines - To communicate expectations of behaviour in ways other than verbally - To be in charge and maintain order so everyone benefits from a positive environment. - To supervise the playground well. - To trust and care for all children equally. - To treat everyone as an individual and to take an interest in their lives. - To see each day as a fresh start and conclude each day positively.

-4 School Rules:
+4. School Rules:

-- 4.1 We have rules to make the school a fair and safe place for all children.
+We have rules to make the school a fair and safe place for all children.
 These are known as 'The School Rules' and are displayed prominently around the school and discussed regularly with the children in assemblies.

-- 4.2 Our School Rules are:
+Our School Rules are:

 - Be kind and helpful

 - Listen to the teacher and work hard.

-- Look after property.
+- Look after property. •

 - Be honest.

 - Walk around quietly in school.

 - Be polite and well-mannered.

-- 4.3 The class teacher also discusses the school rules with each class.
-In addition to the school rules, each class also has its own classroom code, which is agreed by the children and
+The class teacher also discusses the school rules with each class.
+In addition to the school rules, each class also has its own classroom code, which is agreed by the children and displayed on the wall of the classroom.

-Behaviour Policy

-displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.

-5 Rewards:
+5. Rewards: